philipstubbs13/ClickMe/README.md

 # ClickMe

 Test your memory of current NBA players with the ClickMe game.
 ClickMe is a memory skill application built using React.
-The objective of the game is to be able to go through and click each player's image once and only once.
+The objective of the game is to be able to go through and click each player once.

-Each time you click a player's image, your score goes up by one.
-If you click a player's image twice, you lose and the game resets (score goes back to 0).
+Each time you click a player, your score goes up by one.
+If you click a player twice, you lose and your score goes back to 0.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 ## Table of contents

 * [Live](#live)